kosl/ihipp-examples/docs/week1.md

 So, for the development of parallel codes, you need to have quite a good overview of the architecture that you are using.
 Usually, many computing centers provide different machines, depending on the type of users.
 General purpose codes are usually not best suited for parallel computing.
 You need to understand the bottlenecks or which parts of the code consume most of the time.
 These parts must be optimized and that is the usual approach for the parallelization of the code.

 On HPC, optimal communication is crucial for overcoming the bottlenecks.
 The main reason for bottlenecks can be generally found in communication among many parts of the code(s).
 To understand communication one should generally do profiling of the codes.
 Based on the profiling results one could, e.g., distribute the overhead of communication evenly to get rid of the peaks of it.
 Of course, this depends on the specific problem.
-Communication overall is important to be understood, but for embarassingly simple programs or those that do not have, have little or infrequent communication that is not interdependent, any communication network could be just fine, even the plain old ethernet.
+Communication overall is important to be understood, but for embarassingly simple programs or those that do not have, have little or infrequent communication (for such problems communication is basically not interdependent), any communication network could be just fine, even the plain old ethernet.
 On the other hand, for solving large problems with coupled systems of equations, it's important not having large delays among coupled parts.
-The main difference between plain internet/ethernet and Infiniband, is the latency time or how much time is needed to establish communication from one processor to another and to transfer the data between them, whether the data is small or large.
+The main difference between plain internet/ethernet and Infiniband, is in the latency time or how much time is needed to establish communication from one processor to another and to transfer the data between them, whether the data is small or large.
+Networks like Infiniband offer low-latency transfer among hardware resources connected to it.
 If you have such kind of problems with communication you probably would like to group the bunch of messages into a single message in order to have some useful workload.

 We can recap what was already said regarding the development of parallel codes with the following points: